modmore/docs/en/01_Commerce/v1/03_Front-end_Theming.md

 6. `{core_path}components/commerce/templates/ctred/`
 7. `{core_path}components/commerce/templates/default/`

-Only paths that exist are included in the inheritance, of course.
+Only paths that exist are included in the inheritance.

+If modules have added additional theme paths, to include their own templates into the inheritance tree, those will be checked **after the user-defined theme(s)**, but **before the default**.
+That allows you to override module-provided template paths, while modules can override defaults.

 ### Different themes per Context